Railway accidents in New South Wales: Mellilee, 1974

 On 26 October 1974, there was a head-on collision between two goods trains.
 The collision derailed fourteen carriages.
 A train fireman, injured in the collision subsequently died.

 Gunnedah, 1975

 On 13 May 1975, the driver of the Northern Tablelands Express and a railways inspector were killed when the train ploughed into a semi-trailer on a level crossing near Gunnedah.

 Glenbrook, 1976

 On 16 January 1976, one man died and ten others were badly injured when a heavily laden goods train ploughed into the rear of a four-car passenger train 500 metres short of Glenbrook station.

 Granville railway disaster, 1977

 On 18 January 1977, electric locomotive 4620, while hauling an 8-car train travelling from the Blue Mountains to Sydney, derailed at Granville, hitting a row of supports of an overhead road bridge, causing the bridge to collapse on to two passenger cars of the derailed train.
-83 people died and more than 200 were badly injured in this, Australia's worst-ever railway disaster.
+83 people died and more than 200 were badly injured in this accident, which has become Australia's worst-ever railway disaster.